-State: Bottled water delivery for Flint would hamper recovery
+State: Bottled water for Flint would hamper recovery

 A court order requiring door-to-door bottled water delivery in Flint could actually harm ongoing recovery efforts in the city because residents would use their taps less often, state officials allege in an emergency appeal to the U.S Appeals Court.